Frequently Asked Questions

 To provide additional exposure, Puppies Behind Bars has two well-established volunteer programs involving people from the surrounding communities.
 The weekend puppy sitting program involves families agreeing to host a puppy in their home at least one overnight per month.
 “Puppies by the Hour” is a similar program with volunteers taking the puppies out on day trips into the community.

-In order to participate in the program, each volunteer must attend training sessions, provide references, and commit to our program for a minimum of one year.
+In order to participate in the program, each volunteer must attend training sessions, provide references, and commit to our program for a minimum of four months.
+If you are 18 or older and live within 45 minutes driving distance of one of the New York State correctional facilities in which we run our program (located in Bedford Hills, Fishkill, Napanoch, Ossining, Otisville, or Wallkill), you can volunteer for us.

 Service dogs are responsible for aiding wounded war veterans and first responders with everyday routines.
 This includes such things as turning on lights, retrieving dropped items, opening and closing doors, and doing the laundry.
-For wounded vets and first responders with PTSD (post-traumatic stress disorder) and/or TBI (traumatic brain injury), our dogs can dial 911 on a special phone, can clear a room so the vet knows no one is lying in wait, can awaken the vet from nightmares, and can watch behind the vet, assuring him or her that the dog “has my back.”
+For wounded veterans and first responders with PTSD (post-traumatic stress disorder) and/or TBI (traumatic brain injury), our dogs can dial 911 on a special phone, can clear a room so the veteran knows no one is lying in wait, can awaken the veteran from nightmares, and can offer tactile “grounding” for when the veteran is feeling anxious or overwhelmed.

 Explosive-detection canines (EDC’s) are responsible for seeking out explosives and alerting their handler when they have recognized an explosive scent.